Mixed CPU and GPU computations

 where zeros() allocates on the CPU memory.

 1. At each time step.
-The particle will be stored on the CPU memory.
+The particles are stored in CPU memory.
 It is hence necessary to transfer some information from the CPU to the GPU memory.
 For example, here's a transfer of phase proportions:

 phv_GPU.data .= CuArray(phase_ratios.vertex).data

 1. At each time step.
-Once velocity computation are finalised on the GPU, they need to be transferred to the CPU:
+Once velocity computations are finalized on the GPU, they need to be transferred to the CPU:

 V_CPU.x .= TA(backend)(V.x)